astropy/photutils/docs/photutils/detection.rst

 Photutils includes two widely-used tools that are used to detect stars in an image, `DAOFIND`_ and IRAF's `starfind`_.

-`~photutils.daofind` is an implementation of the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191
+:func:`~photutils.daofind` is an implementation of the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191
 <http://adsabs.harvard.edu/abs/1987PASP...99..191S>`_).
 It searches
-images for local density maxima that have a peak amplitude greater than a specified threshold (the threshold is applied to a convolved image) and have a size and shape similar to a defined 2D Gaussian kernel.  `~photutils.daofind` also provides an estimate of the objects' roundness and sharpness, whose lower and upper bounds can be specified.
+images for local density maxima that have a peak amplitude greater than a specified threshold (the threshold is applied to a convolved image) and have a size and shape similar to a defined 2D Gaussian kernel.  :func:`~photutils.daofind` also provides an estimate of the objects' roundness and sharpness, whose lower and upper bounds can be specified.

-`~photutils.irafstarfind` is an implementation of IRAF's `starfind`_ algorithm.
-It is similar to `~photutils.daofind`, but it always uses a 2D circular Gaussian kernel, while `~photutils.daofind` can use an elliptical Gaussian kernel.  `~photutils.irafstarfind` is also different in that it calculates the objects' centroid, roundness, and sharpness using image moments.
+:func:`~photutils.irafstarfind` is an implementation of IRAF's `starfind`_ algorithm.
+It is similar to :func:`~photutils.daofind`, but it always uses a 2D circular Gaussian kernel, while :func:`~photutils.daofind` can use an elliptical Gaussian kernel.
+:func:`~photutils.irafstarfind` is also different in that it calculates the objects' centroid, roundness, and sharpness using image moments.

 As an example, let's load an image from the bundled datasets and select a subset of the image.
 We will estimate the background and